 This course is a survey of 20th century America.
 The class begins with a review of the Foundations of Democracy, with particular emphasis placed on the Constitution and Reconstruction.
-It will focus on the origin and development of democratic institutions in America.
-A more in-depth study of America in the 20th century follows and will focus on the Progressive Movement, American involvement in imperialism, World War I, the 1920s and the Great Depression and New Deal.
+A more in-depth study of America in the 20th century follows and will focus on the Progressive Movement, American involvement in Imperialism, World War I, the 1920s and the Great Depression and New Deal.
 The second semester covers the period from the 1930s to the current time period, with particular emphasis upon World War II, the Cold War, Civil Rights Movement, the Vietnam War, the rise of the Conservative political movement in the 1980s, and the new technological advancements into the 21st century.
 A research paper is required in the second semester and writing will be incorporated throughout the course.

-- Achieve a general comprehension of the foundations of American democracy which were established in the Constitution. - Trace the major changes in economic development in the United States during the 20th Century. - Identify the transition in the status of African Americans, women, Mexican Americans, and other ethnic/minority groups in the 20th Century. - Identify the major social trends and reform movements in 20th Century America. - Trace the ongoing struggle between conservative and liberal political ideologies in American government. - Trace the changes in American foreign policy, particularly in the post-World War II era. - Understand the current foreign policy of the United States within the world today.
+Achieve a general comprehension of the foundations of American democracy which were established in the Constitution.

+- Trace the major changes in economic development in the United States during the 20th Century. - Identify the transition in the status of African Americans, women, Mexican Americans, and other ethnic/minority groups in the 20th Century. - Identify the major social trends and reform movements in 20th Century America. - Trace the ongoing struggle between conservative and liberal political ideologies in American government. - Trace the changes in American foreign policy, particularly in the post-World War II era. - Understand the current foreign policy of the United States within the world today.